 1. Research To Understand What You Are Getting Into

 Generally, failure rates for dental offices are quite low, but that does not mean every startup is guaranteed to be successful.
-Thus, it is advisable to do some research to understand what it really takes to own a practice.
-For instance, the location factor should come into mind when thinking of starting a dental office.
+Do some research to understand what it really takes to own a practice.
+For instance, the location factor should come into mind when thinking of starting a practice.
 Where exactly do you wish your practice to be located?
 How many clinics are already operating in your preferred location?
-You wouldn’t want to start shop in a neighborhood that is already saturated with similar specialties.
+You wouldn’t want to open in a neighborhood that is already saturated with similar specialties.